zobees/docker-7daystodie/README.md

 ### Build on your server

-The `Dockerfile` contains an `ONBUILD` instruction to download and install the 7 Days to Die dedicated server via `steamcmd`, using the credentials supplied via `credentials.txt` you place in the current working directory of your docker build command.
+The `Dockerfile` contains an `ONBUILD` instruction to download and install the 7 Days to Die dedicated server via `steamcmd`, using the credentials supplied via `credentials.txt`, which you place in the current working directory of your docker build command.

 The `credentials.txt` should contain a single line: